mikeyguap/Microbial_Super_Team/README.md

 We ran into this issue...
 (Just ideas so far)
 - Identifying the correct pipeline to reach results in vscode using conda environment and qiime2
+- Training Reads and Assignemnt Taxonomy using the 99% Cluster within the Qiime2
+-

 ## Findings